New on Netflix this Month

 Things to Consider for Netflix

 When it comes to streaming services, Netflix is arguably the biggest and best-known.
 The entertainment juggernaut has produced some of the most binged series in recent memory, not to mention given new life to ageing and formerly cancelled favourites.
-When you are considering a subscription or you just want to know what to watch on Netflix, here are some considerations to keep front of mind.
+When you are considering a subscription or you just want to know what to watch on Netflix, here are some considerations to keep in mind.

 Subscription